-The following example demonstrates how to use the Graph Widget.
+The following example demonstrates how to use the Graph Widget to display data out of a LIST, a LIST Widget is used as well to display the raw data in the list.
 This widget is only available on displays with the M2 and newer processor platforms which includes the PV780B, PV1100, PV1200, PV700 and PV500.

 Graph Implementation Overview